Film: After Life

 This film provides examples of the following tropes:

-Cassandra Truth: No one believes Paul when he claims Anna is really still alive.
+- Cassandra Truth: No one believes Paul when he claims Anna is really still alive.

-Foreshadowing: There were clues from the beginning that Anna wasn't actually dead.
+- Foreshadowing: There were clues from the beginning that Anna wasn't actually dead.
 A white van follows her prior to the accident (the same type which we later see Deacon drive), her injuries did not appear sufficient to be fatal (though granted, that isn't definitive-people can be killed without much visible damage), injecting a corpse is pointless as the blood wouldn't circulate it, the drug he injects her with is said to cause the appearance of death, her breath fogged the mirror up (which Deacon wipes away the first time-why bother if she's actually dead?), she can't leave the room (why does Deacon race back to stop her when he finds she's taken his keys, if she's really just a ghost?)
 Plus the way Deacon adjusts the thermostat for his morgue (why, if they're popsicles already?
 It could be invisible, odorless gas to knock Anna out).

-Karma Houdini: Deacon manages to evade having his true activities revealed even when Paul is right outside the door from where Anna is, alive; having convinced her she's dead and has to "move on", she doesn't reveal herself.
+- Karma Houdini: Deacon manages to evade having his true activities revealed even when Paul is right outside the door from where Anna is, alive; having convinced her she's dead and has to "move on", she doesn't reveal herself.
 He then later goads Paul into speeding off to check whether she's really dead or not (he may have drugged him beforehand), and then kills him in the funeral home, getting rid of one of the only two people who could have revealed him.
 Jack, the other person who knows, is recruited by Deacon, who fooled him into thinking they both can speak with the dead, and calmly watches as Deacon kills Paul, convinced that he's just a spirit.
 Deacon gets away clean.
 He's also done this many times before, judging by his array of corpse photos (Word of God says those with their eyes open were alive, like Anna)...

-I See Dead People: Deacon appears to posses this ability.
+- I See Dead People: Deacon appears to possess this ability.
 However, it turns out he's a Serial Killer who drugs people to make them seem dead, burying them alive, because he feels they've wasted their lives, making them unworthy of life.
 He also (in the case of Anna at least) then convinces them of the fact, claiming this power as his explanation for why he can speak with them when they're supposedly dead.

-Truth in Television: "Hydronium Bromide" is fictional, but such effects are possible with drugs.
+- Truth in Television: "Hydronium Bromide" is fictional, but such effects are possible with drugs.

-What Happened to the Mouse?: It's never revealed how Deacon chooses his victims, besides Paul, though it seems to be set up in advance, since he appears to have followed Anna in the van before her accident.
+- What Happened to the Mouse?: It's never revealed how Deacon chooses his victims, besides Paul, though it seems to be set up in advance, since he appears to have followed Anna in the van before her accident.
 On that note, it seems hard to insure someone wouldn't be killed before he could get to them, and why bother?
 What's his need, convincing people they're dead to bury them alive?